jigx-com/jigx-docs-examples/docs/Widgets/chart.md

 In this example a chart widget is used with the `component.pie-chart` and `component.titles` at the `top` and `bottom` to add additional information.

 **Example:**
-See the complete example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/2x4/chart-pie-1_2x4.jigx" target="_blank">GitHub</a>.
+See the complete example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/2x4/chart-pie-1_2x4.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FA-eiRkpMZ-BpHy1o-b6s_wd-pie2x4.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FA-eiRkpMZ-BpHy1o-b6s_wd-pie2x4.PNG" size="80" width="1240" height="2500" position="center" caption="Pie-chart widget 2x4" alt="Pie-chart widget 2x4"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FA-eiRkpMZ-BpHy1o-b6s_wd-pie2x4.PNG" size="80" position="center" caption="Pie-chart widget 2x4" alt="Pie-chart widget 2x4"}
 :::
 ::::